 - Two face-to-face sessions (usually 3 days and 2 days) in the autumn and spring terms

 - A private online learning community with tasks, support and activities throughout the programme

 - Advance work to be completed:

 - Getting to know others

-- o Leadership Audit
+- Leadership Audit

 - Advance reading and tasks ahead of the face-to-face sessions

-- Six modules:
+- Eight modules:

 - Module 1 An introduction to leadership

 - Module 2 Leading an International School

 - Module 3 Leading teaching and learning

 - Module 3A Leading to support learning (for non-teachers)

 - Module 4 Leading people and creating effective teams

 - Module 5 Leading change

 - Module 6 Leadership development

+- Module 7 Communication

+- Module 8 Action Research

 - Leadership Challenge project to be undertaken throughout the course

-- A final assessed Leadership Portfolio
+- A final assessed Leadership Challenge write-up

 - Certification from COBIS for successful completion

 The CPML uses a blended learning approach through a number of face-to-face sessions to explore the aspects of leadership and the Leadership Challenge, as well as the asynchronous online learning environment.
-Middle leaders are, by definition, busy people and the programme being school centred and using online tools to enhance learning takes account of this.
+Middle leaders are, by definition, busy people; the school-centred approach of the programme and the use of online tools to enhance learning takes account of this.
 The face-to-face sessions allow deeper learning, networking with colleagues, reflection and guidance about the specific challenges participants encounter.
-The online learning encourages that spirit, allowing you to choose your own time and requires very little computer knowledge.
+The online learning encourages that spirit, in your own time.
 The CPML journey should be challenging, stimulating and fun.